ankita34359/Analysis-and-Design-of-Algorithms-Notes/04_Lecture: Properties of Asymptotic Notation/04_Notes.md

 ### **Introduction**
 Asymptotic notation helps in analyzing an algorithm’s efficiency.
 It follows specific mathematical properties that allow better comparison and simplification of time complexity expressions.

-Asymptotic notations help in analyzing the efficiency of algorithms.
+It help in analyzing the efficiency of algorithms.
 These notations have specific mathematical properties:
 1. **Symmetric Property**
 2. **Reflexive Property**
 3. **Transitive Property**